 Elimination of modern slavery and human trafficking

-The RNLI has zero-tolerance toward slavery and human trafficking and does not accept modern slavery in our operations or supply chain, and will work with suppliers to ensure compliance with the UK Modern Slavery Act 2015.
+The RNLI has zero-tolerance toward slavery and human trafficking and does not accept modern slavery in any form.
+In our operations and supply chain, we work with partners and suppliers to ensure compliance with the UK Modern Slavery Act 2015 (“the Act”).

 The RNLI is the charity that saves lives at sea.
-We provide, on call, a 24-hour lifeboat search and rescue service around the UK and Ireland, and a seasonal lifeguard service in the UK and Channel Islands, an on-demand flood rescue service in the UK and have an International team who work with global leaders, public health organisations and at-risk communities in several countries.
+We provide, on call, a 24-hour lifeboat search and rescue service around the UK and Ireland.
+We also provide a seasonal lifeguard service in the UK and Channel Islands, an on-demand flood rescue service in the UK and have an International team who work with global leaders, public health organisations and at-risk communities in several countries.
 We have a mix of full-time staff based at our support and training centre in Poole, Dorset, and around the United Kingdom and Ireland, as well as a large number of volunteers who are key to delivering our service.

-We have a clear set of values that underpin the strong ethical position that is expected by our supporters, volunteers and staff.
+We have a clear set of values that underpin our ethical position and the behaviours that are expected of all our volunteers and staff.
 This ethos is carried through into ‘Our Watch’ 2020-24 and policies and the way we interact with partners, suppliers, supporters and the public.

 Angus Watson, Engineering and Supply Director on behalf of the RNLI Executive Team